VeerOneGPT/galileo-glass-ui/docs/animations/particle-system.md

 ### Quality Tiers

-The particle system integrates with the Galileo Glass UI's quality tier system to automatically adjust performance based on device capabilities:
+The particle system integrates with the Galileo Glass UI's quality tier system to automatically adjust performance based on device capabilities.
+It determines the active quality tier, likely by consuming the `activeQualityTier` value from `useAnimationContext`, which itself is determined by the `AnimationProvider` (using `useAdaptiveQuality` internally or a forced value).

 ```typescript
 import { QualityTier } from 'galileo-glass-ui';